christine-hu/playtown/README.md

 - play simple games at the arcade
 - build their dream sundae at the ice cream shop

 All controls will be fully switch-accessible, and users can choose their own contrast, text size, and difficulty preferences.
+This game is being developed as a Google Summer of Code 2018 project under the Inclusive Design Institute.